Information For Authors

 • There is a space between a number and a unit of measurement, e.g. 10 km, not 10km.
 There is no space between a number and a sign that is not a unit, e.g. 90°, 100%.

-• Degrees.
-Temperature degrees are units of measurement, while geographical or angular degrees are not.
+• Temperature degrees are units of measurement, while geographical or angular degrees are not.
 Temperature measurements therefore get a space, e.g. 36.7 °C (not 36.7° C), but ‘90° angle’ does not get a space.

 • Date and time.
-Dates are written in full, as day, month, year, e.g. 1 August 2010.
+Dates are written as day, month and year, e.g. 1 August 2010.
 Time is given in 24-hour format, e.g. 16h45.

-• Ranges.
-Indicate ranges with a hyphen or en-dash and no spaces, e.g. ‘the years 1985–2001’.
+• Indicate ranges with a hyphen and no spaces, e.g. ‘the years 1985-2001’.

 • Mathematical operators.
-With the exception of + and - when used as a qualifier to denote positive or negative, there are always spaces on both sides of all mathematical operators, e.g. 1 + 1 = 2, 100 × 100 m = 1 ha, n = 99, p < 0.01, but: 1985 - 2001 = -16.
+With the exception of '+' and '-' when used as a qualifier to denote positive or negative, there are always spaces on both sides of all mathematical operators, e.g. 1 + 1 = 2, 100 × 100 m = 1 ha, n = 99, p < 0.01, but: 1985 - 2001 = -16.
 Use Unicode (see above) for non-keyboard mathematical symbols.

-• Coordinates.
-Use decimal degrees (23.2075S, 18.4338E) or degrees and decimal minutes (23°12.45’S, 18°26.03’E), except in taxonomic papers when directly quoting specimen labels using other notations.
+• Use decimal degrees (23.2075°S, 18.4338°E) consistently, except in taxonomic papers when directly quoting specimen labels using other notations.

-• The first word of a sentence is always written out in full, it may not be an abbreviation nor a number expressed in figures.
+• The first word of a sentence is always written out in full; it may not be an abbreviation, nor a number expressed in figures.

-In your chosen manager, select the style for 'Namibian Journal of Environment' if available, alternatively, download and then import the NJE citation style format file.
+In your chosen manager, select the style for 'Namibian Journal of Environment' if available.
+Alternatively, download and then import the NJE citation style format file.
 In Zotero this is done by going to Edit, Preferences, Cite, Styles, clicking on '+' and navigating to the file.
 (Endnote users: this does not work because of your proprietary style format.
-Please use a broadly similar Endnote journal style, like that for Mammal Review, and fine tune it by hand.)
+Please use a broadly similar Endnote journal style, like that for Mammal Review, and fine-tune it by hand.)

-• Book: Author AB[, Author C, Author DEF] (Year) Title of book, [Edition].
+• Book: Author AB, Author C, Author DEF (Year) Title of book, [Edition].
 [Volume].
 Publisher, Place.
 [Online: URL]

 • Book section: Author AB (Year) Chapter title.
 In: Editor AB (ed) Book title, [Edition].
 [Volume:] Pages.
 Publisher, Place.
 [Online: URL]